Before you apply for a start-up loan and grant

 How to obtain Commfides (commfides.com)

-If you cannot get an electronic ID, or prefer not to apply electronically, you can contact your municipality/borough.
+If you cannot get an electronic ID, or prefer not to apply online, you can contact your municipality.
 They will explain how you can apply.

 You can also get someone you know to help you apply.
 Find out more about applying with an assistant or guardian.